 What is an endowment?

 An endowment is a gift that gives forever.
 It’s designed to provide stable, ongoing gifts to your favorite charities.
-The principal is preserved and grows through prudent investing, and grants are distributed to your chosen charities each year.
+The fund grows through prudent investing, and grants are distributed to your chosen charities each year.

 Why would I want an endowment?

 To give a gift that leaves a lasting legacy that reflects your faith and values.

 An endowment bears fruit forever.
 It ensures your favorite charities receive a steady stream of grants each year, providing them with stable support forever.

 What are the costs associated with opening an endowment?